xtinekao/CS498_MP1/README.md

 5. No inline script tags should be used.
 6. HTML tables cannot be used for layout.
 7. If you think something you’re doing might not be acceptable, please ask on Piazza.
+8. You must utilize some SCSS features (variables, mixins, etc).
+A plain CSS file will receive less points.

 ## Environment Setup Guide
 1. Clone the repository: